-Section 3: Performance of a Commercially Useful Function
+Section 3: Performance of a Commercially Useful Function and Affiliate Status

 - 3.1.
 Contractors have an ongoing, affirmative obligation to ensure that SBEs performing on the Contract are performing a Commercially Useful Function.
 A Contractor shall be in violation of the SBO Program and in breach of its Contract if it lists an SBE to receive credit toward a Committed SBE Goal with knowledge that the SBE will be acting as a Conduit or will otherwise not be performing a Commercially Useful Function reasonably commensurate with the payment amount for which the Contractor will be seeking credit. - 3.2.
 For purposes of meeting the Committed SBE Goal, Contractors shall only receive credit for the amount of SBE participation that constitutes a Commercially Useful Function.
-Payments exceeding the value of the Commercially Useful Function performed by an SBE shall not count toward meeting the Committed SBE Goal.
+Payments exceeding the value of the Commercially Useful Function performed by an SBE shall not count toward meeting the Committed SBE Goal. - 3.3.
+If an SBE is found to be an Affiliate of the Contractor prior to starting work on the Contract, the Contractor will not earn credit toward the SBE Goal for amounts paid to that SBE.
+If the City determines that an SBE is an Affiliate of the Contractor after the SBE starts work on the Contract, or if the SBE is decertified for being an Affiliate after starting work on the Contract, the City may deny SBE credit for amounts paid to the Affiliate and find the Contractor and the SBE to be in violation of the SBO Program if: (a) the Contract was put out for Bids or Proposals after April 22, 2011, and (b) the City determines in its sole discretion that the Contractor knew or should have known there was a significant risk that the City would consider the SBE an Affiliate.
+Contractors shall be deemed to have knowledge of all SBO Program provisions, including those relating to Affiliates.